abpframework/abp/docs/en/Blog-Posts/2023-06-05 v7_3_Preview/POST.md

 ### Other News

 * Upgraded the [Blazorise](https://blazorise.com/) library to v1.2.3 for Blazor UI.
 After the upgrade, ensure that all Blazorise-related packages are using v1.2.3 in your application.
-* Module Entity Extension support has been added for CMS Kit module.
+* Module Entity Extension support has been added for the CMS Kit module.
 See [#16572](https://github.com/abpframework/abp/issues/16572) for more information.

-If you want to see more details, you can check [the release on GitHub](https://github.com/abpframework/abp/releases/tag/5.3.0-rc.1), that contains a list of all issues and pull requests closed with this version.
+If you want to see more details, you can check [the release on GitHub](https://github.com/abpframework/abp/releases/tag/5.3.0-rc.1), which contains a list of all issues and pull requests closed with this version.

 ## What's New with ABP Commercial 7.3?

 We've also worked on [ABP Commercial](https://commercial.abp.io/) to align the features and changes made in the ABP Framework.
 The following sections introduce a few new features coming with ABP Commercial 7.3.

-### Account Module - Using Authenticator App for Two Factor Authentication
+### Account Module - Using Authenticator App for Two-Factor Authentication

-In this version, ABP Commercial provides a new **Two Factor Authentication (2FA) provider** that allows you to login to an application by scanning a QR Code with an Authenticator App, such as Microsoft Authenticator or Google Authenticator.
+In this version, ABP Commercial provides a new **Two-Factor Authentication (2FA) provider** that allows you to log in to an application by scanning a QR Code with an Authenticator App, such as Microsoft Authenticator or Google Authenticator.

-You need apply the following actions to configure the Authenticator and then you are free to login by using the Authenticator App:
+You need to apply the following actions to configure an Authenticator and then you are free to log in by using the Authenticator App:

 **Step 1 - Enable Two Factor Authentication and Scan the QR Code:**